 4) Girls are Worth Their Weight in Goals

 Beer Leaguers are the rock stars of the hockey world.
 Just be sure to subtract the sold-out stadiums, groupies galore, and OK pretty much everything else.
 Not so many moons ago, I actually played three straight beer league games in which the only attendee was a golden retriever named Roxanne.
-She was a real sweetheart, but it’s the bi-pedal babes that makes the boys think you’re a smooth operator both on and off the ice.
+She was a real sweetheart, but it’s the bi-pedal babes that make the boys think you’re a smooth operator both on and off the ice.

 ‘Nobody has to Know it’s your Sister’